-If the signs in row 8 and then in column 8 of all the 8! permutation matrices of Mare changed, the resulting group isomorphic with S_8 can be combined with the matrix R of (1, 1), acting in the role of the transposition (8, 9), to produce a subgroup S of F of index 1920 isomorphic to the symmetric group S_9 .
+If the signs in row 8 and then in column 8 of all the 8 ! permutation matrices of Mare changed, the resulting group isomorphic with S_8 can be combined with the matrix R of (1.
+1), acting in the role of the transposition (8 9),

 We denote the 112 irreducible characters of F by their degrees marked with a subscript x, y, z, or w to indicate one of four types.
 The symbols 700, and 700{xx} denote two different characters of degree 700 and type x.
 The 67 characters of F that are irreducible characters of F/C include 27 associated pairs classified as type x, and 13 self-associated characters classified as type y.
-The remaining 45 faithful characters of y include 20 associated pairs classified as type y and 5 self-associated characters of type y.
-Pairs of associated characters are equal for elements of the even subgroups y of y of y of y and have opposite signs in the odd coset of y of y of y, while self-associated characters vanish in these odd cosets.
+The remaining 45 faithful characters of F include 20 associated pairs classified as type z and 5 self-associated characters of type w.
+Pairs of associated characters are equal for elements of the even subgroups F^+ of $For A+$ of A, and have opposite signs in the odd coset of F^+ of A+ , while selfassociated characters vanish in these odd cosets.